Recently my friend, Jane, got a healthy looking dog. Sadly, the dog was flea infested. Jane applied flea shampoo on the dog to save the situation.

 Fleas Hitchhike your clothes and hair

 First, fleas lack wings and thus do not fly but jump from one host to another or hiding place.
 Also, fleas have rough bristles that allow them to attach themselves to the pet’s (cat or dog) fur.
+You can prevent this by using appropriate human flea repellents.

 There are about 320 flea species: in the US Ctenocephalides felis is most common.
 Ctenocephalides canis is common in Europe.
 The above two flea species all bite human beings, but Pulex irritans are mainly hosted by pigs.